shavarsha/shavarsha.github.io/index.md

 ## Varsha Sharma

-AI researcher in healthcare with over **8 years of experience at TCS Research**, working on machine learning systems for biomedical signal analysis, wearable sensing, and real-world health applications.

-Since October 2025, I have been working as a researcher at the **University of Osaka**, where I will begin my PhD in April 2026.

-My work focuses on building end-to-end AI systems for healthcare, spanning:
-- physiological signal analysis (ECG, cardiovascular monitoring)
-- wearable sensing and on-device intelligence (TinyML)
-- digital biomarkers from non-invasive sensing (VOC-based analysis)
-- clinical prediction using heterogeneous healthcare data

----

-### Research Areas

-- AI for wearable health monitoring
-- Clinical AI for risk prediction
-- Digital biomarkers and biochemical sensing
+I'm an AI researcher passionate about using technology to bring healthcare closer to people.
+I am working toward causally-grounded, reliable systems that can be trusted in medicine.

+I spent over 8 years at TCS Research in India developing machine learning systems across biomedical signals, digital biomarker discovery, wearable sensing, and real-time health monitoring.
+I hold a Masters in Mathematics and Computing from IIT Patna, India.
+Currently, I'm pursuing my PhD at the Intelligence and Sensing Lab, Department of Computer Science, the University of Osaka, Japan.

 ---